-SEO vs. SEA: When Each One Pays Off
+SEO vs. SEA: When is which worthwhile?

-You want to win more customers through Google – but should you invest in search engine optimization (SEO) or rather in Google Ads (SEA)?
-Clients at GoldenWing ask us this question almost every day.
-And the answer is less straightforward than most marketing agencies claim.
+You want to acquire more customers via Google – but should you...Search engine optimization (SEO)Should we invest in [unclear] or in Google Ads (SEA)?
+At GoldenWing, clients ask us this question almost daily.
+And the answer is less clear-cut than most marketing agencies claim.

-What Is SEO? – Organic Search Engine Optimization
+What is SEO? – Organic Search Engine Optimization

 SEO consists of three pillars: